Find industry contacts & talent representation

 For detailed information about the amounts and types of (a) sex and nudity, (b) violence and gore, (c) profanity, (d) alcohol, drugs, and smoking, and (e) frightening and intense scenes in this movie, consult the IMDb Parents Guide for this movie.
 The Parents Guide for Shaun of the Dead can be found here.

 Shaun of the Dead is based on a script written by Simon Pegg and English director Edgar Wright.
-It was inspired by an episode of the British TV program, Spaced (1999) entitled Spaced: Art (#1.3), that involves two hallucination sequences with zombies and which was also written by Pegg and his writing partner Jessica Stevenson.
+It was inspired by an episode of the British TV program, Spaced (1999) entitled "Art", that involves two hallucination sequences with zombies and which was also written by Pegg and his writing partner Jessica Stevenson.

 No. This is a common mistake due to the film's name being a play on that of Dawn of the Dead (1978).
 However, Shaun of the Dead is a zombie movie in its own right, a mild parody of the zombie movies of the 1970s in general, and George A. Romero's Dead-trilogy in particular.
 Whilst it makes countless references to those films and others, they're all very subtle and never the focus of a scene in particular.
 Few references are made to Dawn of the Dead beyond the name.
 Due to the film being released very close to the Dawn of the Dead remake in 2004, people often presume it is a spoof of that film.
 Although both movies came out within weeks of each other in the UK (Shaun was actually forced to be held back to avoid confusion), there is no connection.
 Both films were in production before the people involved knew about the others and so the similar times is a pure coincidence.
 The only reference to the Dawn of the Dead remake is made on the bonus materials of the Shaun of the Dead DVD.
 In the "Plot holes" section, Simon Pegg explains how his character managed to stay out of the hands of the undead, "because, contrary to modern theories, the undead are very slow" (the zombies in the Dawn of the Dead remake and in another zombie film of the time, 28 Days Later...
 (2002), can run like crazy).

 The movie purposely never reveals the reason for this, just as the reason is never revealed in Romero's "Dead" series.
 Countless theories are dropped throughout the film, however: (1) A news report can be heard talking about radiation from a downed satellite.
 This is a reference to Night of the Living Dead (1968) in which it is heavily implied that the dead have risen due to radiation from a satellite re-activating the brain.
-(2) A newspaper article seen briefly blames the problem on genetically modified crops.
-This is a reference to Non si deve profanare il sonno dei morti (Do Not Speak Ill of the Dead aka Breakfast at the Manchester Morgue) (1974) which uses the same reason.
-(3) A radio news reader says, "Claims that the virus was spread by rage infested monkeys has now been dismissed as bull. . . ."
-This is a reference to 28 Days Later... in which this happens.
+(2) A newspaper article seen briefly blames the problem on genetically-modified crops.
+This is a reference to Non si deve profanare il sonno dei morti (Do Not Speak Ill of the Dead aka Breakfast at the Manchester Morgue) (1974) which uses the same food-borne-related reason.
+(3) A radio news reader says, "Claims that the virus was spread by rage-infested monkeys has now been dismissed as bull. . . ."
+This is a reference to 28 Days Later... in which a rage-inducing infection is derived from freed lab monkeys.
 In addition, many newspaper articles and news reports suggest it's a virus.
-The fact that the disease is spread through bite wounds (which happens to Pete, Philip, and Ed) also strongly suggest a infective agent.
+The fact that the transformation is spread through bite wounds (which happens to Pete, Philip, and Ed) also strongly suggest a infective agent.
 It is most likely that whatever caused the dead to rise in the Romero world is the reason in this film too, as the zombies follow Romero's rules.
 However, even he doesn't actually know why the dead have risen in his films, so it's safe to say the makers of Shaun of the Dead don't either.

 Yes, dogs can technically look up, but only so far.
 Because of the way their spine and neck are built, they are physically limited in how high they can look.
 After a certain point/angle, it's just not possible.
 This angle is higher when the dog is sitting than when it is standing.
 A dog cannot look directly upwards (without, say, lying on its back).
 Dogs also have more limited motion in their eyeballs than human beings do.
 Most people answering this question simply think of the fact that dogs can turn their heads up to look at people and don't consider whether or not their actual eye is moving up.